aestim/real-estate-pf-liquidity-risk/README.md

 **Month 16-19 (Critical 3-Month Window):**

-- Building just completed - Baseline revenue begins strictly from the E-Mart anchor lease.
+- Building just completed - Revenue is anchored by E-Mart Everyday and supplemented by initial early-moving tenants.
 - Still paying construction-phase rates (10-18% p.a.) on the massive 19B KRW debt.
-- While E-Mart provides downside protection, it only covers ~20-30% of the total capacity.
-The remaining vacant units generate zero trailing NOI.
-- **The structural flaw:** The E-Mart revenue alone is mathematically insufficient to cover the compounding debt service, leading to aggressive equity erosion before upper-floor leases stabilize**
+- **The structural flaw:** While the E-Mart anchor significantly accelerates overall lease-up, the combined initial NOI during this 3-month fit-out/rent-free period is still mathematically insufficient to cover the compounding debt service and hit the demanding LTV threshold, leading to equity erosion.

 **Month 19 (Refinancing Gate):**